 What’s First?

 The first step to becoming a master naturalist and joining us on our mission is to enroll in the chapter’s Initial Training Class.
-The Texas Master Naturalist program of study created by Texas Parks and Wildlife and Texas AgriLife is designed to provide you with a basic understanding of the natural world.
+The Texas Master Naturalist program of study created by Texas Parks and Wildlife Department and Texas A & M AgriLife Extension is designed to provide you with a basic understanding of the natural world.
 You will receive a comprehensive textbook and attend weekly sessions taught by experts in their particular field.
 In addition, the subject matter is tailored to the territory served by the chapter and class field trips provide the opportunity to observe in person some of the topics you are studying in class.

 The Gideon Lincecum Chapter serves a 5-county area: Austin, Colorado, Fayette, Lee, and Washington counties.
 You will join a group of people who, like you, enjoy the Texas outdoors and want to learn how they can better manage their own land and work with the State to promote and protect our natural resources.
-The 40-hour course includes the following topics:
+The comprehensive course includes the following topics:

 - Master Naturalist Orientation